softwareguru/istio-events/2022/content/sessions/a7-istio-at-splunk.md

 ---
 id: a7
-title: "Istio at Splunk: How we learned to love it."
+title: "Istio at Splunk: How we learned to love it"
 url: /sessions/istio-at-splunk
 speakers:
  - Bernard Van De Walle